 Child Custody: Modification of Orders

 Temporary child custody orders may be, but rarely are modified.
 Practically speaking, the divorce courts are reluctant to modify a temporary child custody order unless there is an issue related to the safety of a child.
-The family law courts are very reluctant to dedicate the court's resources for multiple temporary custody hearings.
+The divorce courts are very reluctant to dedicate the court's resources for multiple temporary custody hearings.

 A final order is an order that specifically states that it is a final order or a "Montenegro" order (IRMO Montenegro).

 If the child custody order sought to be modified is not clearly designated as a final child custody order, a modification may be based on the child’s ‘best interests.’
 The ‘best interests’ test is a lower threshold test than is the ‘substantial change in circumstances’ test.
-In other words, using the ‘best interests’ test, the court may consider any and all relevant factors in making the determination, whereas with the ‘substantial change of circumstances’ test, the court may only look to whether there has been a change in the facts and circumstances that existed as of the date of the last child custody order.
-If there has not been a change in the facts and circumstances, the family law court cannot modify the child custody order, even if the court believes that it would be in the child’s best interests to make a change in the order.
+In other words, using the ‘best interests’ test, the divorce court may consider any and all relevant factors in making the determination, whereas with the ‘substantial change of circumstances’ test, the divorce court may only look to whether there has been a change in the facts and circumstances that existed as of the date of the last child custody order.
+If there has not been a change in the facts and circumstances, the divorce court cannot modify the child custody order, even if the court believes that it would be in the child’s best interests to make a change in the order.

 If the divorce court is simply changing the residential arrangement of a joint custody order, the matter may not be characterized by the court as a custody modification and a change of circumstances may not be required even if the order is a final order (IRMO Birnbaum).